How to Sell My Car When I Still Owe Money on It

 Sell the Car Yourself

-- Determine how much you can get for your car first.
+First, you should determine how much you can get for your car.
 Start with a reputable information source such as the Kelley Blue Book.
 Look at the private seller amount, since you may get the most for your car by selling to a private party.
 As you look over the criteria, be honest about the condition and value of your car.
-This will help you determine the real selling price.
+This review will help you determine the real selling price.
 And, you may choose to list the vehicle at a price that's a few hundred dollars over your asking price so you can be haggled down.

 Roll Your Car Loan Over